Eurofiber-CloudInfra/azure-url-monitor/bicep/readme.md

 - On average 3 times cheaper
 - More flexibility on container settings

 The last point comes in handy when you want to for example pass additional host mappings to the container's `/etc/hosts` file for specific monitoring scenarios.
-This option is controlled via `compose_extra_hosts`  deployment parameter.
+This option is controlled via `container_extra_hosts`  deployment parameter.

 ![vmss demo](../docs/images/azure-url-monitor-demo-vmss.drawio.png)